-Michigan Drivers can now avoid points
+How Can Michigan Drivers avoid points

 The website is the result of a new state law that took effect Dec.
-31, 2010, that allows drivers cited for offenses such as speeding, improper passing or disobeying a stop sign to qualify to have points kept from going on their driving record by completing a course.
+31, 2010, that allows drivers cited for offenses such as speeding, improper passing, or disobeying a stop sign to qualify to have points kept from going on their driving record by completing a course.
 You can order your Michigan driving record from the highlighted link.

 Eligible drivers have 60 days to arrange for and pass the course and may retake it as many times as necessary within that time.
-The test provider sets the cost of the course and it can’t be more than $100.
+The test provider sets the cost of the course, and it can’t be more than $100.

 Drivers are still responsible for paying fines and court costs involved in the traffic violation.